- Things to Do

 Here are our top picks for watching fireworks and celebrating in Jacksonville this holiday weekend:

 Want to feel the sand between your toes as you watch the fireworks this year?
 Then pack a blanket or a few chairs and head to Jacksonville Beach for the annual fireworks show at 9 p.m.
 Sunday, July 4.
-The fireworks are deployed from the Jacksonville Beach Fishing Pier and it’s really easy to see this display from just about any point on the beach.
-Make it a date by enjoying a late night dinner at North Beach Fish Camp and pop across the street afterward to watch the sky light up.
-Or grab a drink at The Penthouse Lounge at Casa Marina and enjoy the show from there.
+The fireworks are deployed from the Jacksonville Beach Fishing Pier, and it’s really easy to see this display from just about any point on the beach.
+Make it a date by enjoying a late-night dinner at North Beach Fish Camp and pop across the street afterward to watch the sky light up.

 For those who like to celebrate every holiday with delicious food and drinks, we’ve got a few suggestions for you.
 Beer lovers can hop on the Jax Ale Trail pre-fireworks.
-With four breweries by the beach and a three near downtown, it’s easy to hit the trail before the fireworks.
+With four breweries by the beach and three others near downtown, it’s easy to hit the trail before the fireworks.
 If you’re watching the fireworks on the Southbank, then head over to Sidecar for a delicious craft cocktail - ranked as one of the best in town.
 If you feel like sitting outdoors and enjoying the cool, evening breeze and fantastic views, spend at least part of your evening at one of Jacksonville's top rooftop bars.

-July 4th would not be complete without something sweet.
+July 4th would not be complete without something cold and sweet.
 If you are headed to a barbecue or packing a picnic basket, then be sure to stop by the Jacksonville Farmers Market to pick up some fresh watermelon.
-For something even sweeter before the downtown display, stop by Dreamette for a cone, it's ranked as one of the best ice cream store in Florida!
+For something even sweeter before the downtown fireworks display, stop by Dreamette for a cone.
+It's ranked as one of the best ice cream stores in Florida!
 If you are by the beaches, then Rita’s Italian Ice is the way to go.
-The custard there is to-die-for!
+Their custard is to-die-for!
 If you have a more discerning palate when it comes to frozen treats, you'll appreciate the freshly made gelato at Bambino Scoops.
 They have non-dairy options, too, if you're vegan or lactose intolerant.